danielcbit/apcctrl/doc/manual/manual.rst

         UPSMODE disable

     The ``DEVICE`` setting can be left blank or, optionally, set to the serial number of the UPS.
-If ``DEVICE`` is blank, apcupsd will attach to the first APC UPS it finds, otherwise it will attach to the specific UPS identified by the serial number.
+If ``DEVICE`` is blank, apcctrl will attach to the first APC UPS it finds, otherwise it will attach to the specific UPS identified by the serial number.

 Note that *most UPSes ship with MODBUS support disabled by default*.
-You must use the UPS's front panel menu to enable MODBUS protocol support before apcupsd will be able to communicate with the UPS.
+You must use the UPS's front panel menu to enable MODBUS protocol support before apcctrl will be able to communicate with the UPS.
 You may need to enable the "Advanced" menu option before the MODBUS protocol option will be visible.

-Testing Apcupsd
+Testing apcctrl
 ===============

 The following testing procedures apply for the